hhadah/website/content/authors/admin/_index.md

 I am a Ph.D. candidate in Economics at the University of Houston.
 My research interest is in Applied Microeconomics primarily in labor economics.
 I research topics on discrimination, race, identity, mental health, and immigration.

+In my free time, I enjoy running with my two dogs, watching college and professional sports, and trying new restaurants in the Houston area.

 Download my [curriculum vitae](https://hussainhadah.com/files/HussainHadahcv.pdf).